GoogleCloudPlatform/cloud-ops-sandbox/docs/tutorial.md

 ## SRE Recipes

 SRE Recipes is our [Chaos Engineering](https://en.wikipedia.org/wiki/Chaos_engineering) tool to test your sandbox environment.
-It helps users to familiarize with finding the root cause of a breakage using Cloud Ops monitoring.
+It helps users to familiarize themselves with finding the root cause of a breakage using Cloud Operations suite of tools.
-Each 'recipe' simulate a different scenario, there are several recipes that you can run and you can also [contribute your own.](https://github.com/GoogleCloudPlatform/cloud-ops-sandbox/tree/master/sre-recipes#contributing)
+Each 'recipe' simulates a different scenario of real life problems that can occur to the production system.
+There are several recipes that you can run and you can also [contribute your own.](https://github.com/GoogleCloudPlatform/cloud-ops-sandbox/tree/master/sre-recipes#contributing)

 ```
 $ sandboxctl sre-recipes